YubinYe/Coursera-Deep-Learning-deeplearning.ai/05-Sequence Models/1-3课-课后选择题/Sequence models & Attention mechanism.md

     - [ ] cook book
     - [ ] coookkboooooookkk

+    > The basic rule for the CTC cost function is to collapse repeated characters not separated by "blank".
+If a character is repeated, but separated by a “blank”, it is included in the string.

 10. In trigger word detection, x<sup><t></sup> is:

     - [x] Features of the audio (such as spectrogram features) at time t.